by Andrea M. Darcy

 Does being happy always seem out of your reach, no matter how hard you try?
-Does it seem like you are the only person you know who can’t just feel good at will?
+Does it seem like you are the only person you know who can’t just feel peaceful and joyful at will?

 The truth about being happy

 It’s a myth that anyone feels happy all the time, or that life is supposed to make us happy, even.

 It’s also an American myth, so out of control America has even invested millions in brain chip implants to keep people happy.
 Other cultures can be against the Western happiness obsession and definition of happiness.
 Nor do they have such a big problem with depression, which leads to the next point.